khalilof/Sud/bestpractice.md

 ```
 * Affiliations are to be specified as of the time of creation of the resource.
 * Add a persistent identifier (PID) for the institution, preferably a ([ROR-ID [external link]](https://ror.org/) (Research Organization Registry); if there is no entry in ROR, use a [ISNI-ID [external link]](http://www.isni.org/search) (International Standard Name Identifier) or GND-ID.
-* In the case of [research funding](#19-fundingreference-o) organizations, it also makes sense to specify the [CrossRef Funder Registry ID [external link]](https://www.crossref.org/services/funder-registry/).
+* For [research funding](#19-fundingreference-o) organizations it is recommended to additionally provide the [CrossRef Funder Registry ID [external link]](https://www.crossref.org/services/funder-registry/).
 ```xml
         <fundingReference>
             <funderName>Deutsche Forschungsgemeinschaft (DFG)</funderName>